 Michaela Chiste is a newly emerging classical singer who specializes in opera, oratorio, art song, and musical theatre.

-Michaela Chiste is a young soprano hailing from Okotoks, Alberta.
+Michaela Chiste is a soprano hailing from Okotoks, Alberta.
 Originally trained as a stage actor, she spent most of her life studying and performing in the dramatic arts and musical theatre before crossing over to the world of classical singing in 2013.
-She studied vocal performance under the tutelage of John Tessier and completed her Bachelor of Music at the University of Alberta in 2017.
+She completed her Bachelor of Music under the tutelage of John Tessier at the University of Alberta in 2017.
 She is currently working towards her Master's degree in Vocal Literature and Performance at the University of Western Ontario.

 She has performed as a concert soloist and recitalist both internationally and across Canada.
 She has served as soloist in works such as Benjamin Britten's Rejoice in the Lamb and A Ceremony of Carols, and Bernstein's Chichester Psalms.
 Her most notable work as a chamber musician is her premiering of The Dream, a cantata for soprano and pianoforte by Anders Muskins at the Alberta Mozart Festival in 2016.
 Michaela is passionate about contemporary music and has premiered several new art songs and operas, including Ronald Beckett's 2019 cycle Songs of Fracture, for which she authored the poetry.